 Warnings and Precautions

-Cases of liver failure, some leading to liver transplant or death, have occurred with the use of Terbinafine hydrochloride tablets in individuals with and without preexisting liver disease.
+Terbinafine tablets are contraindicated for patients with chronic or active liver disease.
+Before prescribing Terbinafine tablets, perform liver function tests because hepatotoxicity may occur in patients with and without preexisting liver disease.
+Cases of liver failure, some leading to liver transplant or death, have occurred with the use of Terbinafine tablets in individuals with and without preexisting liver disease.

-Terbinafine hydrochloride tablets are not recommended for patients with chronic or active liver disease.
-Before prescribing Terbinafine hydrochloride tablets, preexisting liver disease should be assessed.
-Hepatotoxicity may occur in patients with and without preexisting liver disease.
-Patients prescribed Terbinafine hydrochloride tablets should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine or pale stools.
-Patients with these symptoms should discontinue taking oral Terbinafine, and the patient’s liver function should be immediately evaluated.
+Warn patients prescribed Terbinafine tablets and/or their caregivers to report immediately to their healthcare providers any symptoms or signs of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine, or pale stools.
+Advise patients with these symptoms to discontinue taking oral Terbinafine, and immediately evaluate the patient’s liver function.

 Taste Disturbance Including Loss of Taste

-During postmarketing experience, precipitation and exacerbation of cutaneous and systemic lupus erythematosus have been reported in patients taking Terbinafine hydrochloride tablets.
-Terbinafine hydrochloride tablets should be discontinued in patients with clinical signs and symptoms suggestive of lupus erythematosus.
+During postmarketing experience, precipitation and exacerbation of cutaneous and systemic lupus erythematosus have been reported in patients taking Terbinafine tablets.
+Terbinafine tablets should be discontinued in patients with clinical signs and symptoms suggestive of lupus erythematosus.

-Clinical Studies Experience
+Clinical Trials Experience